Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Introduction

+The rank condition~\eqref{a:aradf} in~\Cref{thm:main} is weaker than the radical condition imposed in~\cite{Parrilo02anexplicit}.
+We achieved this using the structure theorem for Artinian ring.
+A byproduct of our approach is a control on the number of squares in~\eqref{a:esdgger}: we proved that under the rank condition~\eqref{a:aradf}, ~\eqref{a:esdgger} can hold with $\sigma_0$ being the sum of at most two squares.

+{In~\Cref{thm:flatorder}, we deduce the same type of effective degree bound for the flat truncation condition under~\Cref{ass:ginfty}, by applying the duality connection in \cite[Theorem 3.19]{BALDI2024102403}.
+In~\Cref{thm:realradical}, under~\Cref{ass:ginfty} we establish an effective version of the results in~\cite{LasserreLaurentRostalski08} for semidefinite characterization of real radical ideal.}

+The degree bound~\eqref{a:degd} is an explicit expression which only depends on the degrees of the defining polynomials $\deg(f),\deg(g_1),\ldots,\deg(g_k),\deg(h_1),\ldots,\deg(h_m)$. \Cref{ass:ginfty} appears naturally in the problem of optimization over critical locus (see~\eqref{eq:gradient}).
+In particular, applying~\Cref{thm:main} to~\eqref{eq:gradient}, we establish the first explicit degree bound for SOS relaxation over gradient ideal, under the same conditions as in~\cite{Nie13Jacobian} for ensuring the existence of $d$ such that~\eqref{a:esdgger} or~\eqref{a:wddf} holds.

+\Cref{ass:ginfty} is an open condition which holds generically, see~\Cref{a:gofa} for further discussion.
+When there are exactly $n$ equalities and there is no inequality constraint (i.e., $k=n$ and $m=0$), the degree bound~\eqref{a:degd} reduces to:

-Prior to our work, this effective degree bound was only established for the grid case by Laurent~\cite{Laurent07}.
+Prior to our work, the same effective degree bound was established for the grid case {by~\cite{Laurent07}}.
 Our work shows that the same degree bound actually holds for a much larger class of problems.
 Indeed, fixing the degrees of $\{g_1,\ldots,g_n\}$ to be $r$.
 Then the equivalent class of grid problems has dimension $O(nr)$, while the equivalent class of problems satisfying~\Cref{ass:ginfty} has dimension $O(n^r)$, see~\Cref{subsec:cwp} for more details.

-Not only~\Cref{ass:ginfty} is an open condition which holds generically, it also appears naturally in the problem of optimization over critical locus~\eqref{eq:gradient}.
-In particular, for any polynomial function $F$ of $n$ variables such that \begin{enumerate} \item $\min_x F(x)$ is finite, and \item there does not exists $z\in \CC^n\backslash \{\bf{0}\}$ satisfying~\eqref{eq:Finfty}, and \item $F''(z)$ is a nonsingular matrix at any $z\in \CC^n$ such that $\nabla F(z)=0$ and $F(z)=F_*$, \end{enumerate} the optimal value $F_d$ defined by~\eqref{eq:gradientsosd} is achievable and equal to $F_*$ for some

-This is the first explicit degree bound for gradient type SOS relaxation.
-In~\cite{Nie13Jacobian}, it was shown that $F_d=F_*$ if $d$ is big enough when $F_*$ is finite and achievable.